WolfieEngine/CSE380-HW4-S24-SOLUTION/README.md

 The intention is for you to use this action to configure the GOAP behavior for the healer in the next part.

 ## Part 4.3 - Configuring the Healer
 For this part of the assignment, you need to configure the healer's behavior in the `HealerBehavior` class.
-The healer behavior should be configured with four world states.
+The healer's behavior should be configured with four world states.

 ```typescript
 // World states for the healer